There’s a misconception that state-sponsored 529 plans only cater to families that send their children to a state college. That’s just not true!

 You can use a 529 plan from any state to pay for an eligible college in any state.
 This includes any public or private college, including community colleges.

 Additionally, 529 plans can be used to pay for vocational and trade schools.
 Qualified apprenticeship programs are covered as well.

 Since January 1, 2018, you can also use your 529 plan savings to pay for private, public, or religious k-12 tuition, up to $10,000 per year per beneficiary.

-There are two general types of 529 plans:
+In terms of funding a 529 plan, there are two general types of 529 plans:

-- 1. Savings programs
+- Savings programs

-- 2. Prepaid programs
+- Prepaid programs

 The tax law now permits higher education institutions to offer their own 529 prepaid programs.
 These will allow you to target your tuition prepayment to the sponsoring institution (or group of institutions).
-The Private College 529 Plan is the only such program currently in operation and you must check to see what restrictions they may place on the colleges covered by the plan.
+The Private College 529 Plan is the only such program currently in operation, and you must check to see what restrictions they may place on the colleges covered by the plan.